Chemical Engineering & Technology (M.E)

 (d) Advanced Organic Lab Experiments（3 credits）

 Course Description: This course concerns the application of the tools of chemistry to the synthesis of organic molecules, the separation of mixtures of organic compounds, and the subsequent identification of these compounds.
-It focus on discovery-based learning, i.e. the concept that learning comes as you solve various organic chemistry puzzles.
+It focuses on discovery-based learning, i.e. the concept that learning comes as you solve various organic chemistry puzzles.
 In the laboratory, students should run 6-8 synthetic experiments.
 In some cases, there will not be provided with the structures of the products.
 As for the products with unknown structures, students must determine by the interpretation of infrared, NMR, and mass spectral data.
 Each of the basic experiments requires a written report, formatted in the style of papers in the Journal of the American Chemical Society.

 (2) optional course（Total credits 12）